-We recommend the routine collection of elemental data for apatite dated using the fission-track method to better quantify sample compositional variation and relate this to kinetic behaviour for thermal-history analysis.
+We recommend the routine collection of elemental data for apatite dated using the fission track method to better quantify sample compositional variation and relate this to kinetic behaviour for thermal-history analysis.
 Elemental data may also prove useful to characterize first-order chemical variation in AHe datasets.
-The use of r{mr0}, while imperfect, still provides the best resolution for kinetic interpretation when compared to other kinetic proxies.
+The use of $r{\rm mr0}$, while imperfect, still provides the best resolution for kinetic interpretation when compared to other kinetic proxies.
 For natural samples, radial plot mixture modelling and trends between AFT data and apatite chemistry are the primary tools for multikinetic interpretation and should be approached iteratively and conservatively, and when possible, compared with other regional AFT samples and geologic data to assess applicability and consistency.
 The ability to recover high-resolution thermal histories from multikinetic AFT samples depends on the details of the thermal history and characteristics of the data.
-These topics are discussed more fully in a future companion paper that examines detrital AFT samples from Yukon, Canada to illustrate multikinetic AFT interpretation and modelling methods.
+These topics are discussed more fully in a future companion paper that examines detrital AFT samples from Yukon, Canada, to illustrate multikinetic AFT interpretation and modelling methods.
+Data availability.
+The Supplement contains the true thermal history and the synthetic AFT dataset.
+See the main text for further details.